-One of my absolute favourite activities out of everything I did in Costa Rica, was going to the free hot springs near Tabacón resort.
-Many resorts in the neighbourhood (Tabacón included) have their very own hot spring pools, but you’ll pay a high entrance price and it obviously isn’t completely natural.
+One of my absolute favourite activities out of everything I did in Costa Rica, was going to the free hot springs near Tabacón resort (which btw, if you’re not on a budget, is a great place to stay!).
+Many resorts in the neighbourhood (Tabacón included) have their very own hot spring pools, but unless you’re staying there, you’ll pay a high entrance price and it obviously isn’t completely natural.

 Rio Chollín is a completely natural hot spring river in the midst of the jungle.
 The river has the perfect temperature; even when it’s raining, you’ll be warm enough (prepare to freeze a bit when you get out, though, but that’s part of the experience).
 I’ve heard that people even stay there until after dark, when locals join with beers and candles!
 It doesn’t get more adventurous than this…

 How to get there: Take an Uber to “free hot springs near Tabacon” (they all know this) and they’ll drop you off near the entrance.
 You’ll see a metal chain and a smaller road that goes down, which is the “main entrance”, though not the most convenient one.
 If you go down there, you’ll have to go through a tunnel and climb over some stones, while carrying your stuff above your head.
 Another option is to walk a bit further up the main road (on the opposite side of the first entrance).
 You’ll see a small path, which leads directly to the river.
 You can drop your stuff or hang it on a tree and get in immediately!

 What to bring: Water shoes, a towel, some snacks & drinks, your phone if you want to take pictures and perhaps some warmer clothes (you’ll be cold when you get out).